 The mushroom, frankly, deserves more respect.
 And thanks to the recent interest in mushroom powder, it’s finally getting it’s day in the sunlight.

 You may rarely see plain old mushrooms on lists of trendy superfoods alongside avocado or kale or açaí, but the truth of the matter is that mushrooms have been traditionally used in eastern medicine practice throughout Asia and as far back as ancient Egypt.
 But a lot of adults never get past the “icky” phase when it comes to mushrooms, causing many to leave it out of their diets forever.
 Luckily, there is a loophole in the form of mushroom powder.

-Not quite a spice, not quite a condiment, mushroom powders have many of the benefits of mushrooms — like anti-inflammatory element, B vitamins, and even some protein— but none of the issues of consistency or presentation.
+Not quite a spice, not quite a condiment, mushroom powder benefits are similar to those of whole mushrooms — like anti-inflammatory element, B vitamins, and even some protein— but none of the issues of consistency or presentation.

 So what exactly is mushroom powder?
 Do different kinds of mushrooms do different things for you?
 And what’s the best way to implement it into you diet?
 Let’s give the mighty mushroom its due.

 What Is Mushroom Powder?

 Generally, mushroom powder is, literally, just dried mushrooms that have been pulverized into a powder.
 It’s really that simple.
 And it can be made out of any culinary mushroom!
 In addition to the nutritional benefits of mushroom powder, it also adds a mushrooms’ earthy, meaty flavor to whatever you mix it with.

 It’s even pretty easy to make it yourself.
 “Dehydrate the mushrooms first via dehydrator or in the oven on low heat for a long time,” says registered dietitian nutritionist and creator of The Sassy Dietitian Laura Ligos.
 “Once they are crispy and no longer spongy, you can throw them in a blender or food processor.”